 - Purchase the complete Expat Arrivals India Guide (PDF)

-Expats working in India should be aware of how business is carried out in the country and how to behave in the workplace.
+Expats working in India should be aware of how business is conducted in the country and how to behave in the workplace.

 The workweek is traditionally from Monday to Friday, 9am to 6pm, but most Indians don't leave the office until their supervisor does.
 Working hours vary across industries and companies.